List of EastEnders characters introduced in 2022: Denzel Danes

 Denzel Danes, played by Jaden Ladega, is the son of established character, Howie Danes (Delroy Atkinson) and makes his first appearance in episode 6531, originally broadcast on 2 August 2022.
 For his role as Denzel, Ladega was longlisted for "Best Young Performer" at the 2024 Inside Soap Awards.

-Denzel befriends Davinder "Nugget" Gulati (Juhaim Rasul Choudhury), and they start bullying Amy Mitchell (Ellie Dadd) after Denzel takes a picture of Amy's legs and posts it all over social media.
+Denzel befriends Davinder "Nuggets" Gulati (Juhaim Rasul Choudhury), and they start bullying Amy Mitchell (Ellie Dadd) after Denzel takes a picture of Amy's legs and posts it all over social media.
 Amy's stepsister Chelsea Fox (Zaraah Abrahams) forces Denzel to delete the pictures.
 Denzel soon moves in with Howie and Chelsea's aunt Kim Fox (Tameka Empson) whilst his mother decides to stay in Ibiza.
 He soon begins a relationship with Amy much to the opposition of her father Jack Branning (Scott Maslen).
-In April 2023, Denzel and Kim are involved in a car accident when Kim crashes into the Argee Bhajee after being distracted by a text revealing her sister Denise's (Diane Parish) affair with Nugget's father Ravi Gulati (Aaron Thiara).
+In April 2023, Denzel and Kim are involved in a car accident when Kim crashes into the Argee Bhajee after being distracted by a text revealing her sister Denise's (Diane Parish) affair with Nuggets' father Ravi Gulati (Aaron Thiara).
 In January 2024, Denzel is attacked by Walford High student Logan (Liam Hatch) and his friends, after Denzel stands up to him.
 Yolande Trueman (Angela Wynter) attempts to help Denzel but trips over and is videoed by everyone.
-Denzel is embarrassed and fights with Nugget after his sister, Avani Nandra-Hart (Aaliyah James), teases him about the incident.
+Denzel is embarrassed and fights with Nuggets after his sister, Avani Nandra-Hart (Aaliyah James), teases him about the incident.
 Because of this, Denzel decides to take up boxing and is mentored by George Knight (Colin Salmon).
 Denzel develops muscle dysmorphia and purchases steroids.
 His confidence grows and he starts flirting with other girls, which strains his relationship with Amy.
 She also becomes jealous of his friendship with fitness influencer Ebony (Annika Whiston) who Denzel collaborates with to make fitness videos.
-Denzel starts using steroids with Nugget but Nugget overdoses and Denzel confesses to Zack Hudson (James Farrar).
+Denzel starts using steroids with Nuggets but Nuggets overdoses and Denzel confesses to Zack Hudson (James Farrar).
 Ravi reports Denzel to the police, but he is later released with a caution.
-Denzel breaks up with Amy when Nugget lies that he and Amy kissed; however, Nugget reveals the truth and Denzel and Amy reconcile.
+Denzel breaks up with Amy when Nuggets lies that he and Amy kissed; however, Nuggets reveals the truth and Denzel and Amy reconcile.
 Denzel supports Amy when she is crushed during a stampede at Peggy's wine bar.